holochain/docs-pages/src/pages/references/index.md

 * **[HDK reference](https://docs.rs/hdk){target=_blank}**
 * **[HDI reference](https://docs.rs/hdi){target=_blank}**

-## Conductor APIs
+## Conductor API

-The conductor exposes two RPC APIs over WebSocket interfaces:
+The conductor exposes two separate RPC APIs over WebSocket interfaces:

 * The **admin API** lets application front-ends control the conductor to install DNAs, create agent IDs, combine a DNA and an agent ID into a running cell, and activate application RPC interfaces.
 * The **app API** lets front-ends call a running [cell](./glossary/#cell)'s functions and get information on the [DNA bundle](./glossary/#dna-bundle) that the cell belongs to.